UnderwaterOwlbear/underwaterowlbear.github.io/pages/bb.md

 ## Dungeon Delving

-### Turns

-One turn of dungeon exploration takes about ten (10) minutes, and generally allows the party to take one action, such as:

-- Move to the next room
-- Open a stuck or locked door
-- Search the current room
-- Rest and bind wounds
-- Interact with a feature of the room, such as a trap

-### The Clock

-When you enter the dungeon, the clock starts at 20 (use a spindown d20 from *MTG* for this).
-Each turn, roll a d6 and subtract the result from the clock.
+**The Clock**: When you enter the dungeon, the clock starts at 20 (use a spindown d20 from *MTG* for this).
+Each turn, roll 1d6 and subtract the result from the clock.
 When the clock hits 0, a wandering monster is encountered and the clock resets to 20.

-### Treasure Depletion
+**Turns**: One turn of dungeon exploration takes about ten minutes, and generally allows the party to take one action, such as:

+* Open a stuck or locked **door**
+* Search the room thoroughly, revealing **traps** and **secret doors**
+* Take a **short rest**
+* Interact with a feature of the room, such as a **trap**
+* Move to the next room

+**Darkness**: When the party does not have a light source, 2d6 is rolled against the dungeon clock each turn instead of 1d6, and they are unable to find traps or secret doors regardless of time spent searching.

-When the party leaves a dungeon, 20% of the remaining treasure is lost or moved to a lower level of the dungeon.
+**Treasure Depletion:** When the party leaves a dungeon, 20% of the remaining treasure is lost or moved to a lower level of the dungeon.

 ### Doors

 **Forcing Doors** All doors are stuck and must be burst open by force with a roll of 5+ on a d6.
 A failed attempt makes surprising whatever is behind the door impossible.

-**Hear Noises** Characters can listen at doors and attempt to hear if the room is occupied on a roll of 5+ on a d6.
+**Hear Noises** Characters can listen at doors and attempt to hear if the room is occupied.
 Note that the undead make no sound.

 **Secret doors** require the room they are in to be searched completely (takes one turn, sometimes more for larger rooms) Some doors are locked, and require a key or a thief to pick the lock to open.